adamaltmejd/education-choice-pap/3_Behavioral_Spill_Overs_from_Sibling_Choice.md

 The question of behavioral spill-overs to siblings is interesting for many reasons.
 For one thing, not many empirical studies of peer influence on decision making exist, and this study will be able to provide some well needed evidence on how we rely on our siblings.
 Furthermore, information availability about higher education is highly variable over socio-economic groups.
 In a low SES family, an older sibling that is admitted to college could inspire the other children to apply.
 Evidence of such behavior would be useful in order to understand the mechanisms of intergenerational mobility within families.
 Last, because of the nature of this data, We will be able to get quantitative and heterogenous measures of these effects.
 For example, one could imagine that attractive fields influence younger siblings to study the same topic, while less attractive fields have effects in the opposite direction.
 We will measure not only the direction but also the sizes of these different responses, quantities that could be of importance for education policy.

-This document is a pre-analysis plan (PAP), registered in a public repository before the author has been given access to the data set needed for analysis.
+This document is a pre-analysis plan (PAP), registered in a public repository before the author has been given access to the dazta set needed for analysis.
 Without the possibility to explore the data set it is likely that we will run into many unexpected obstacles.
 If we for any reason need to deviate from this plan because of such circumstances it will be clearly stated.

 ## Previous Literature

 This project is closely related to @Joensen2017_spillovers_educational.
 They study how younger siblings are affected by their older's choice of high school education when the older sibling experiences an increase in availability of high school maths.
 They find that younger siblings are 2-3 percentage points more likely to to choose a math/science track in high school if the older sibling was given a quasi-randomly introduced expanded choice margin for science related fields.
+Another related paper is @Dustan2018_family_networks.
+He studies sibling spillovers in high school choice in Mexico in a regression discontinuity setup, also exploring the mechanisms potentially driving these effects.

 There is a small literature about the effect of role models and social transmission mechanisms. @Kosse2016_formation_prosociality randomly expose both low and high SES children to a pro social mentor, and show that the observed gap in prosociality between groups of different SES is closed, even still 2 years after the treatment.
 Exposure to the mentor also increases probability to apply for gymnasium, the German academic track high school.
 Moreover, @Dahl2014_peer_effects find strong peer effects in parental leave uptake between coworkers and brothers, giving credence to the existence of a social transmission mechanism between siblings.
 Of course, there is also a large body of research on intergenerational mobility (see @Black2011_recent_developments for an overview and e.g. @Fagereng2015_why_wealthy for some causal evidence), where correlations in both education attainment and earnings between generation is prevalent.